code-and-effect/effective_logging/README.md

 Automatically log all sent emails, user logins, and page views.
 This also will log custom events from Ruby and JavaScript.

 Logs are stored in a single database table.
-A Log (one logged event) can have many children Logs, nested to any depth.

 Provides a ruby one-liner to log a message, status, user, associated object and any number of additional details.